ianlewis/kay/docs/source/builtin-middleware.rst

 .. module:: kay.cache.middleware
    :synopsis: Middleware for the site-wide cache.

-.. class:: kay.middleware.cache.UpdateCacheMiddleware
+.. class:: kay.cache.middleware.CacheMiddleware

 Enable the site-wide cache.
 If these are enabled, each Kay-powered page will be cached for as long as the :attr:`settings.CACHE_MIDDLEWARE_SECONDS` setting defines.
+You need to place ``kay.auth.middleware.AuthenticationMiddleware`` before ``kay.cache.middleware.CacheMiddleware``.

 Session middleware
 ------------------